The Best Labor and Birthing Positions, According to OBs, Midwives and Doulas

 Cons:

-When it comes to labor and birthing positions, discuss all options with your doctor or midwife to land on the ones that will be most comfortable and practical for you.
+There are lots of labor and birthing positions available to you, but it’s important to discuss all options with your doctor or midwife beforehand.
+Land on the ones that may be most comfortable and practical for you, and accept that those may change once you’re in labor.
 “Every baby and mom responds to positions differently.
 It’s the job of the labor assistant to help figure out what works best,” Wheeler says.
 Whichever labor and birthing positions you choose, it’ll all be worth it when baby is finally placed in your arms.

-Lindsey Bliss is a birth doula and co-founder of Carriage House Birth, a doula agency established in New York City in 2012 that now serves Los Angeles as well.
+Lindsey Bliss is a birth doula with over a decade of experience and co-founder of Carriage House Birth, a doula agency established in New York City in 2012 that now serves Los Angeles as well.

 Megan Cheney, MD, MPH, is an ob-gyn and the medical director of the Women’s Institute at Banner University Medical Center in Phoenix, Arizona.
 She earned her medical degree from University of Arizona College of Medicine in 2009.